Adelaide Park Lands: Records

 Apart from the missionaries, other Europeans such as William Wyatt, William Williams, William Cawthorne and Matthew Moorhouse wrote about the "Adelaide Tribe" in their memoirs.

 William Williams was keeper of the Colonial Store at nearby Tininyawardli (or Tinninyawodli), which was just south of where Strangways Terrace was built.
 He published a list of 377 Kaurna words, published in the Southern Australian on 15 May 1839 and republished in the South Australian Colonist in the following year.

 William Cawthorne, a frequent visitor and close friend of Kadlitpina ("Captain Jack"), loved the Kaurna Palti "corroboree" and their material culture, and was responsible for recording many names of artefacts.
 His Rough Notes on the Manners and Customs of the Natives, written in 1844, was published in the 1925-26 Proceedings of the Royal Geographical Society of Australasia (SA Branch).

 Moorhouse, Protector from 1839 until 1857, lived at Pirltawardli and worked closely with the missionaries.
 There is only one remaining page of his diary, containing several Kaurna songlines not recorded elsewhere, but much information has been gleaned from his reports and official correspondence.

+Golf course re-development

+A $45 million redevelopment of the golf course was announced by the state Malinauskas Labor Government in 2025, and faced significant community backlash in 2026 over the removal of 585 trees.
+Public servant Edwin Kemp Attrill and Kaurna Traditional Owner Janette Milera launched a Federal Court action to have the works referred to Federal Environment Minister Murray Watt for assessment.
+Attorney General Kyam Maher stated that Attrill and Milera could face over $4 million in damages, legal fees and other expenses, which the government would seek to claim if the action was unsuccessful.